We are carrying out a review of parking in Hampton in response to residents' feedback.

 This consultation includes a large area of Hampton as shown on the enclosed map (pdf, 591 KB).
 As well as taking into account the possibility of displacement parking following the introduction of any new CPZ, extending the consultation in this way provides an opportunity for responses to be received from a wider area of Hampton on parking issues.

-The consultation ends on Friday 10 January 2020.
+The consultation commenced on Friday 8 November 2019 and ended on Friday 10 January 2020.

 Officers base their recommendations on their own observations of parking conditions in the area.
 As an additional source of information, parking beat surveys are carried out by an external survey company.
 These are only expected to be a snapshot of the parking conditions to establish reasonable estimates of the numbers of vehicles parked belonging to residents, visitors and non-residents.